puru02/django-anymail/docs/esps/index.rst

     :widths: auto
     :class: sticky-left

+\* See ESP detail page for limitations and clarifications

 Trying to choose an ESP?
 Please **don't** start with this table.
 It's far more important to consider things like an ESP's deliverability stats, latency, uptime, and support for developers.
 The *number* of extra features an ESP offers is almost